 The information presented on this page can, however, provide good context about how people in The Hague experience justice.

-Below you will find the story of the justice problems in the everyday lives of citizens in The Hague.
-The justice users told us how the problems impact them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+Below you can explore the story of the justice problems in the everyday lives of citizens in The Hague using interactive charts.
+People told us how the problems affect them, what they do to resolve those problems and how they experienced the formal and informal justice system.

 This is the justice story as the people in The Hague encounter and feel it.